5/5/2024 · 2 min read · governmentcareerdevelopmentadvice

 - It is OK to be wrong - solicit feedback early and often - so long as you course correct quickly

-- Never forget why you started & the peoples’ lives you are changing
+- Never forget why you started & the peoples’ lives you are changing.
+Whether you’re working on design systems, software templates, or exploring new technologies, focus on the impact on users’ lives.

 Another Post You Might Like -